sinclairzx81/drift/readme.md

 ## Demo

-The following demonstrates automating Chrome through the Terminal
+The following demonstrates using Drift to automate Chrome in the Terminal

 ![Drift Demo](.build/assets/drift.gif "Drift Demo")